SpiNNcloud Systems: Shaping the Future of Large-Scale, Real-Time AI

 Many AI chip startups go after edge applications, and the edge market gets quite crowded these days.
 Whereas we could also go to the edge, our main focus is on large-scale systems and edge-to-cloud continuum for real-time information processing with very low latency and very good energy efficiency.

 Every startup needs to solve the chicken-egg problem that you need to show traction to attract funding, but you need funding to develop your technology and show traction.
-That’s why we’re getting started with pilot projects: We are cooperating with ABR to deploy their functional brain model (SPAUN) that no other machine can run right now in real-time.
-And we also got SpiNNaker2 to be in industrial pilot projects ongoing, e.g. one project with BMW for processing radar signals and one project with Infineon for IoT applications.
-The 5 million core system composed of SpiNNaker2 chips is also part of the supercomputers in the Center for Scalable Data Analytics and Artificial Intelligence of Germany (ScaDS.AI).
+That’s why we’re getting started with pilot projects: We are cooperating with Applied Brain Research to deploy their functional brain model (SPAUN) that no other machine can run right now in real-time.
+And we also got SpiNNaker2 used in industrial pilot projects, e.g., one project with BMW for processing radar signals and one project with Infineon for IoT applications.
+The 5 million core system composed of SpiNNaker2 chips is also part of the supercomputers in the Center for Scalable Data Analytics and Artificial Intelligence of Germany.

 What Advice Would You Give Fellow Deep Tech Founders?

-And you have to love what you’re doing.
-Otherwise, it would be crazy starting a startup – you are always on – there are no holidays, weekends, or vacations.
+You have to love what you’re doing.
+Otherwise, starting a startup would be crazy.
+You are always on.
+There are no holidays, weekends, or vacations.
 But you got to do what you love!
 And we’re all super excited to work on SpiNNcloud Systems!